 JY: Of course, smoked mozzarella.

 SR: Exactly, and the traditional way to smoke mozzarella is not with wood but with hay.
 And the epicenter of smoked cheese in Italy is around the ancient Greek town of Paestum.
-I remember the first time I saw it: mozzarella cheese and what amounted to a metal box.
-The cheese maker just put a big pile of hay in the bottom of the smoker, lit it, and smoked the cheese.
+I remember the first time I saw it: mozzarella cheese and what amounted to a metal box - no smoke chamber, no wood pile.
+The cheese maker just put a big pile of hay in the bottom of the smoker, lit it, and smoked the cheese with a blast of smooke.
 Incredibly fragrant, incredibly flavorful, and the whole process took maybe five minutes.

 JY: Wait, wait, wait.
 You smoked water?
 How do you smoke water?

 SR: Well there are actually two ways, and this is a great bartending trick.
-One way to smoke water is you put it in a pan, and you put it in a smoker and you smoke it low and slow at 225 degrees for about 45 minutes to an hour.
-Or you can cold smoke water in a smoke house, which takes four or five hours.
+One way to smoke water is you put it in a pan, and you put it in a smoker and you smoke it low and slow at 225 degrees for a faster version; that takes about 45 minutes to an hour.
+Or you can cold smoke water in a smokehouse, which takes four or five hours.
 You can make bread with it.
 You can freeze it in ice cube trays, and you've got smoked ice cubes, which are fantastic with smoked cocktails.

 JY: Some of your best-looking smoke recipes of the many in the book did seem to deal somewhat with carbs.
 I happen to be a carbitarian as much as I'm trying to cut back, but potatoes looked incredible on the smoker.